Dr. Katherine Loflin is an award-winning, internationally-recognized trailblazer in place science, earning her the

 Dr. Katherine Loflin, the “City Doctor”, is the Principal of Loflin Consulting Solutions.
-She has held advisory and leadership roles in some of the most groundbreaking and innovative placemaking projects.
+She has held advisory and leadership roles in some of the most groundbreaking and innovative placemaking projects, such as:

 City of Calgary’s Inspiring Strong Neighbourhoods Initiative (a Soul of Your Community project) Lead Consultant: The first government-led and funded project on place attachment